 I became interested in this way of looking at things because of my own history.
 All my grandparents were poor immigrants from Russia.
 So when I discovered that what I most enjoyed doing was writing books, I wanted to write about people like them – forced out of their original homes by extreme circumstances, and obliged to make their way in a strange and often hostile world.

 Vaguely reading around this topic in one of the London Library’s deep leather armchairs, I chanced on the strange story of I.M.Singer, the inventor of the Singer Sewing Machine: failed actor, itinerant inventor and obsessive womaniser, the father of 24 children (all recognised in his will although only the first two and the last four were legitimate) who began life in Ohio’s Western Reserve and ended up in Paignton, England, in a vast house called The Wigwam where he organised private circuses for the entertainment of his numerous family (one of whom ended up a princess).
 Along the way, Singer and his company revolutionised women’s lives, invented installment-plan buying as a way of marketing expensive household appliances, and applied the mass production techniques originally developed to make interchangeable parts for guns to the manufacture of sewing machines.
 It was a fabulous tale, and Singer was the kind of character novelists would kill to invent.
 My writing career was on its way.

-I tackled a similarly industrial theme in Ugly Beauty, which is about Helena Rubinstein, Eugéne Schueller of L’Oréal, and the beauty business – another rags-to-riches story that includes toyboys, far right politics and drinks trays bugged by the butler.
+I tackled a similarly industrial theme in Ugly Beauty, which is about Helena Rubinstein, Eugéne Schueller of L’Oréal, and the beauty business – another rags-to-riches story that includes toyboys, antisemitism, far right French politics and drinks trays bugged by the butler.